 The library hosts a number of annual events, many of which are key fund-raisers.
 In addition, book discussions, special lectures, weekly storytimes and arts and crafts workshops are held throughout the year.
-For information about our current programming check out our events calendar.

 - In our Stairwell Gallery, artists of local and international fame share their work.
 Gunn Memorial benefits from a percentage of all sales.
 Exhibits rotate every six weeks.

 - The Children’s Holiday Sale is a popular Junior Library event which takes place the second week of December.
 This sale gives children an opportunity to purchase holiday gifts for family members at very reasonable prices.
 Patrons are asked for donations of small gift items, accessories, housewares or unused toiletries to make the event a success.
 A great way to put aside items for the sale is to designate a box (in the attic or basement) and deposit those little gifts or items you receive throughout the year that you know you won’t really use.
 For instance, you might set aside a box of soaps, a necktie that’s out of favor, candles, a knickknack with no knack for your taste, a scarf that missed the mark, a redundant kitchen gadget — you get the idea.
 Then just bring them to the Junior Library the first week of December.
 Thank you!